hawqffm/HawqD2F/README.md

 3. Before creating an external table in psql, because you are using gpfdist, the gpfdist server program has to be running and listening to the correct port.
 You can ensure this by using `gpfdist -p 8081 -d /var/data/staging -l /home/gpadmin/log &`

-##Creating External Tables and running queries on Hawq:
+##Creating external tables and running queries:
 First you need to create external tables with the protocol you want to use.
 Note that some datatypes can't be ported 1:1 and have to be edited.
 Refer to http://hawq.docs.pivotal.io/docs-hawq/topics/HAWQDataTypes.html to see how.
 The tables in the Tables.txt are already edited in such manner.

 PXF: Refer to http://hawq.docs.pivotal.io/docs-hawq/topics/PXFExternalTableandAPIReference.html.